Communist Party of Poland: Policies and positions

 The KPP was guided by Marxist ideology under a strictly orthodox interpretation.
 It opposed the establishment of a politically independent Poland.
 Its activists functioned as party members and government officials in Soviet Russia.
 The KPP was against land reform (distribution of property to landless peasants).
 It aimed to organize the working class and to unify the trade union movement.
 It adhered to policies established by the Comintern in Moscow.
 Its status was illegal, as it refused to register as a political party.

 Demographics

-The party had a large Jewish membership comparatively to the population of Poland, whereby 10% were Jewish.
+The party had a large Jewish membership comparatively to the population of Poland, whereby 10% were Jewish, which began increasing at each congress from the party's formation.
+85% of delegates at the party's 2nd National Congress (1926) were Polish, by 1932 (at its sixth and final congress), this percentage had decreased to around 55%.
 50% of the party's youth section and 25% of its adult membership were Jewish in 1930, meaning that 1 in 300-500 Polish Jews were members of the party at this time.
-This proportion of Jewish membership was "significantly higher in the cities".
+This proportion of Jewish membership was "significantly higher in the cities" and in those which were in particular large "often exceeded 50%".
+In Warsaw, the membership was 44% Jewish in 1930, increasing to 67% in 1937 and the district committee for Warsaw being 100% Jewish.
+In Lublin's district committee, the percentage was around 85% in 1925, declining 58% in 1928 while the party membership in total in the city was 60% in 1930.

+Jews made up a significant proportion of the party's leadership; 75% of the KPP's technika, 39% of those that passed through its top management of its politburo, and 54% of its field leadership were Jewish, with Jews additionally making up the majority of those on the KPP central committee.
+In the party's elite activist core they made up around 40% and "predominated in the leadership's mid-level cadres".

+The demographics of the KPP's individual branches in Eastern Poland, then called the Communist Party of Western Belarus (KPZB) and the Communist Party of Western Ukraine (KPZU) were also ethnically diverse.
+The KPZB was 75-80% Belarusian, 18-20% Jewish and 2-4% Polish in 1924 while the KPZU was 78% Ukrainian, 13.3% Jewish and 8.7% Polish.

+Communist support electorally was also concentrated within the minority groups of the Polish Republic.
+Around 7% of Polish Jews voted for the party from 1922 to 1930.

 The Polish Workers' Party

 Arriving from the Soviet Union, a group of Polish communists was parachuted into occupied Poland in December 1941.
 With Stalin's permission, in January 1942 they established the Polish Workers' Party, a new communist party.